tatumio/tatum-php/docs/Api/FungibleTokensERC20OrCompatibleApi.md

 **2 credits per API call**

  Burn fungible tokens.
-Burning fungible tokens deletes the specified supply of the tokens (the `amount` parameter in the request body) from the smart contract (the `contractAddress` parameter in the request body).
+Burning fungible tokens deletes the specified supply of the tokens (the <code>amount</code> parameter in the request body) from the smart contract (the <code>contractAddress</code> parameter in the request body).

  This API is supported for the following blockchains: